juliejonak/Product-Management-101/Unit 2/Lesson_2.md

 ### Say No

-Typically, there are an infinate number of improvements and features that could be added to your product.
+Typically, there are an infinite number of improvements and features that could be added to your product.
 Lots of people will ask you to build lots of things -- but time is limited, so roadmaps help identify when a project needs to be turned down to focus on the projects with higher impact and need.

 <br>

 > "Innovation is not about saying yes to everything.
-It's about saying NO to all but the most crucial features."
-> - Steve Jobs
+It's about saying NO to all but the most crucial features." - Steve Jobs

 <br>